aduffy70/LabNotes/_posts/2016/2016-10-27-Designing-bisulfite-primers-for-GSTA3-promoter.md

 ---
 # The problem:

 There is no CpG island upstream of GSTA3 but there are 88 CpGs scattered through this region.
 Bisulfite sequencing all of the CpGs in this region would take >15 500bp fragments.
-Can we design primers to do capture CpGs that seem more likely to represent the promoter?
+Can we design primers to focus on those CpGs that seem more likely to represent the promoter, while capturing a reasonably sized sample of the total 88?

 Sequence investigated: Meleagris gallopavo clone BAC 37H15, 151105-162715.
 Everything between GSTA4 and GSTA3 coding sequences.